Rodemfr/MicronetToNMEA/README.md

 ## Description

-MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream easily useable by our laptop and tablet software.
-Additionnaly, it can also transmit NMEA navigation data from your PC to your Micronet network.
+MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream easily useable by your laptop or tablet software.
+Additionnaly, it can also transmit NMEA navigation data from your Tablet/PC to your Micronet network.

 The project requires the following hardware :
 - A boat with Raymarine Wireless system.
 (The boat is not strictly required)